“Bibi Yana!”

 Wait.
 That’s not Andy.

 I turned to find Josh grinning at me.
-He cocked his head to the side, a questioning look on his eyes.
+He cocked his head to

 ~